How to Build Wooden Steps or Decks

 - Plug screw-holes if desired, and sand surface to remove splinters.

-- Dust off surface, apply finish according to directions.
+- Dust off the surface, apply finish according to directions.
 Wait recommended time between coats.

 - If you want a slight safety-tread surface without buying another product, you can sprinkle fine sand onto wet clear-coat and then re-coat after it dries.